tamunoWoks/factorial_debug/README.md

   - Start and end of the factorial function.
   - Each loop iteration, including the current multiplier (`i`) and running total.
 - Demonstrates configurable logging output with timestamps and log levels.

+### Known Issue
+The current implementation multiplies by 0 at the beginning of the loop, which always sets the factorial result to 0 for all inputs greater than 0.